Xyaneon/grive-daemon/README.md

 #Build#

 You need to make sure grive and notify-osd are already installed on your system.
-Go into your cloned `grive-daemon` directory and run `gcc -o grive-daemon grive-daemon.c` to build.
+Go into your cloned `grive-daemon` directory and run `g++ -o grive-daemon grive-daemon.cpp` to build.

 After setting up grive (you need to create `~/Google Drive` yourself), just run this and it should automatically sync local changes to your Google Drive folder for you.